 5. The extent to which the student organization leaders and members cooperated, responded honestly to questions, and accepted responsibility for the behavior underlying the violation;

-6. The misconduct involves a violation of the University’s Hazing Policy, Alcohol Policy, Drug Free Policy, or the Equal Opportunity, Diversity and Affirmative Action Plan, or violation of law.
+6. The misconduct involves a violation of the University's Hazing Policy, Alcohol Policy, Drug Free Policy, or the Equal Opportunity, Nondiscrimination and Title IX Plan, or violation of law.

-7. The following sanctions may be imposed, individually or in various combinations, on any student found to have violated The Student Code of Conduct.
-Please note that this is not an exhaustive list of sanctions.
+The following sanctions may be imposed, individually or in various combinations, on any student found to have violated The Student Code of Conduct.
+Please note that this is not an exhaustive list of sanctions:

 Major Sanctions